roq-trading/roq-cpp-fix-client-template/README.md

-A template project for creating your own FIX client.
+A template project to help you get started with creating your own FIX client using Roq's FIX C++ API.

 ## Prerequisites